redwoodresearch/rust_circuit_public/readme.md

 ## Learning Circuits

 The [REMIX curriculum](https://github.com/redwoodresearch/remix_public) is open source and is the best way to learn about how to use this library.
+Participants spent about 6 days of full time work to learn the library; it is extremely powerful and full-featured but also not easy to use.

 The next best thing is to [learn the Rust language](https://doc.rust-lang.org/book/) and just read the source code directly.